LoupVaillant/Monocypher/README.md

 *Do not* use Monocypher without running those tests at least once.

-The same test suite can be run under clang sanitisers and valgrind, and be checked for code coverage:
+The same test suite can be run under Clang sanitisers and Valgrind, and be checked for code coverage:

     $ tests/test.sh